sttts/ti-longjohn/README.md

 "#4 () at lib/async.js:122"
 ```

+To get a stack trace, ti-longjohn uses the `err.backtrace` property of an
+`Error` object thrown during an exception.
+It seems that JavaScriptCore in Titanium is not very verbose about function names (hence, the empty `()` in the stack traces).

+Moreover, it cannot be guaranteed by `ti-longjohn` that the stack traces are always complete.

 ### Use in production

 During execution of JavaScript code, ti-longjohn will keep a linked list of error objects in memory, each keeping a stack trace up to an async callback.